Miss Grand Tanzania 2025

 Miss Grand Tanzania 2025 was the 3rd Miss Grand Tanzania pageant, held on 16 August 2025 at the Super Dome Masaki in Dar es Salaam.
 Contestants from 24 regions of the country, who qualified for the national finals via an audition contest held at the Warehouse Arena Masaki in Dar es Salaam on 24 May 2025, competed for the title.
 The event also featured live performances of two Tanzanian singers, Zuchu and Barnaba Classic.

 The contest was won by a 25-year-old Arts and Design graduate, Beatrice Alex, representing the Dar es Salaam Region.
-Beatrice was crowned by the outgoing Miss Grand Tanzania 2024 Fatma Suleiman, and will represent Tanzania internationally at the Miss Grand International 2025, to be held in Thailand on 18 October 2025.
+Beatrice was crowned by the outgoing Miss Grand Tanzania 2024 Fatma Suleiman, and then represented Tanzania internationally at the Miss Grand International 2025, held in Thailand on 18 October 2025, and was named the 5th runner-up.

 In addition to the Miss Grand title, the country representatives for Miss Earth 2025, Miss Cosmo 2025, Miss Intercontinental 2025, and others were also determined at the event.
 The panel of judges included Nazimizye Mdolo as pageant director, Miss Grand Tanzania 2017 Batuli Mohamed, Miss Grand Tanzania 2018 Queen Mugesi, 1st runner-up Miss Landscape International 2019 Anitha Mlay, Adam Kundya, Jackson Michael, and Frank Adrian.